megahoneybadger/melsec/readme.md

 ### Equipment Scanner
 In addition to discrete IO request we can organize continuous data reading:
-1. Define interested region within a memory
+1. Define interested regions within a memory
 2. Specify timeout between consecutive reads
 3. Provide bindings for specified regions
 4. When binding changes you will be notified via event